 The Global scene

 In the 21st century, ideas surrounding the care and education of young children are constantly reviewed and reconsidered in the context of cultural, economic, political and sociological change.
 Towards the end of the 20th century, a consensus was reached between the 21 countries within the Organisation for Economic Co-operation and Development (OECD), with agreement to prioritise “the goal of improving access to and quality in early childhood education and care” (OECD, 1998).
-In 2004, Starting Strong: Curricula and Pedagogies in Early Childhood Education and Care (OECD March 2004), presented an overview of five curricula outlines that encouraged and enabled international debate about quality provision for very young children, providing a lens through which to view and reflect upon practice.
+In 2004, Starting Strong: Curricula and Pedagogies in Early Childhood Education and Care (OECD, March 2004), presented an overview of five curricula outlines that encouraged and enabled international debate about quality provision for very young children, providing a lens through which to view and reflect upon practice.

 Firstly, the research of Laevers, (2003) in Belgium, contributed the Leuven Scales of well-being and involvement as a tool that became widely used as a means of assessing the mental health and happiness of young children engaged in learning.
 Secondly, the High Scope curriculum in America, based on active learning and designed specifically for helping disadvantaged children showed (through a supporting longitudinal study) that children on the programme were better able to adapt to societal demands than non-participants.
 Next, in northern Italy, the Reggio Emilia approach to early childhood was highlighted as exemplary in the practice of listening to young children in order to understand their learning and development.
 Meanwhile, in New Zealand, a bicultural approach to the curriculum was evolving in the form of Te Whariki, meaning “a woven mat for all to stand on”.
 One aspect of this was the formation of development, cultural and learning goals to chart the achievement of children.
 Finally, the Swedish system specified learning goals, although the way in which these were to be achieved was decided at a local level rather than a national one.